alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 }
 ~~~

-This function is also in the “winapi_util.hpp” file, because it’s reusable general functionality, but because it initializes the library used to create the controls it’s naturally called *before the window is created*, namely in the `main` function:
+This function is also in the “winapi_util.hpp” file, because it’s reusable general functionality, but because it initializes the library used to create the controls it’s necessarily called *before the window is created*, namely in the `main` function:

 ~~~cpp
 auto main() -> int